 - As far as I know it is NOT possible to configure a 2-sided Vector 2 as a single sided Vector 2s (bePRO can do this – and it is very handy when testing cranks grrrrrrr fro Garmin)

 - The Powertap has a higher Stack Height because of it’s AAA battery and, with a bePRO, shims may be required for some shoes; again increasing effective stack height.

 There is good availability from a wide range of authorised Garmin dealers or from Garmin directly.
 Garmin dealers tend to have similar prices and Garmin.com should be a little more expensive than those.
 HOWEVER if you have a some sort of corporate health arrangement you might want to check if it will include the purchase of bike parts (some do) – there might, for example, be a deal to get a special discount directly from Garmin by your employer that would bring the price down to below the dealer-norm (typically buy about 100 in local currency)

 Remember you are not buying a low-cost tyre.
-Make a considered purchase.
+Make a considered purchase when you get a power meter.
 You will be covered by a Garmin warranty BUT check with your dealer what their support and returns policy is.

 This content is not sponsored.
 It’s mostly me behind the labour of love which is this site and I appreciate everyone who follows, subscribes or Buys Me A Coffee ❤️ Alternatively please buy the reviewed product from my partners (which costs you no extra) and, for that, I receive a small commission.
 Thank you!
 This really is reader-powered content.